d3i-infra/port-chatgpt-uva-liss/README.md

 New in this study:
 - A rudimentary pre-donation redaction of email, phone and postal code.
 Check out `test_redact` to see what the redactions cover
+- conversations are now split over multiple files, also change upstream

 # The data donation task